singnet/dev-portal/docs/products/AIMarketplace/Forcomers/publish/index.md

+# Publish proccess

 ## Step 1.
 Dependencies

 Run this tutorial from a bash terminal.

 In this tutorial we will publish an example service in SingularityNET using Ropsten Test Network.

-We build a [Docker](https://www.docker.com/) Image using this [Dockerfile](https://github.com/singnet/dev-portal/blob/master/tutorials/docker/Dockerfile) that is set up with all the required dependencies but if you prefer you can install the dependencies by yourself in your own workstation.
+We build a [Docker](https://www.docker.com/) Image using this [Dockerfile](https://github.com/singnet/dev-portal-v2/docs/products/AIMarketplace/Forcomers/Dockerfile) that is set up with all the required dependencies but if you prefer you can install the dependencies by yourself in your own workstation.

 Using a Docker Image is usually easier (you don't need to be a Docker guru to follow this tutorial).